Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 Staffing worries

-James Jarvis helped evaluate the operations at Reagan airport for several years.
-He said that at one point when his group visited the airport for an evaluation in 2022, the airport was so far out of compliance on more than 33 different items that the audit was stopped so Jarvis and the other experts could help the facility identify where to improve.
+James Jarvis helped evaluate Reagan airport operations for several years.
+During a 2022 evaluation, he said the airport was so far out of compliance on more than 33 items that the audit was stopped to help the facility identify where to improve.

-Jarvis said that he was concerned about staffing levels at the airport dating back to 2016 or 2017 — particularly the lack of support staff.
-That meant that the air traffic control staff couldn’t focus on what they needed to because they had to take care of things that support staff would normally handle and might not have had the time needed to manage training.
+Jarvis said that he was concerned about staffing levels, particularly the lack of support staff who helped air traffic controllers focus on what they needed to.
 And he said controller staffing levels were always on the low side.

-“That was a concern of mine,” said Jarvis who works for FAA contractor Leidos.
-"At one point I was told to quit bringing it up.”
+"At one point I was told to quit bringing it up,” said Jarvis who works for FAA contractor Leidos.

+In response to Jarvis' comments, the FAA said in a statement that it has “supercharged the air traffic controller hiring pipeline – shaving months off the process and incentivizing new recruits with bonuses, which resulted in the busiest July in FAA Academy’s history.”

 Final moments on Black Hawk

-The Black Hawk’s crew had been communicating with the airport’s control tower, although the helicopter pilots did not fully hear the controller’s instructions.

-The Black Hawk pilots told the tower twice in the minutes before the crash that they had the American Airlines passenger plane in sight and would maintain proper separation.
-But when the controller instructed the pilots to “pass behind” the jet, the crew didn’t hear that instruction because the Black Hawk’s microphone key was pressed at that moment.
+The Black Hawk pilots told the control tower twice that they had the passenger plane in sight and would maintain proper distance.
+But when the controller instructed the pilots to “pass behind” the jet, the crew didn’t hear that instruction because the helicopter's microphone key was pressed at that moment.

-Just before the collision an instructor pilot aboard the helicopter asked the pilot at the controls to come left.
-But it wasn’t clear if the pilot had time to maneuver the helicopter before the crash.
+Just before the collision the helicopter's instructor pilot asked the pilot to come left.
+But it wasn’t clear if the pilot had time to maneuver before the crash.

 “Kinda come left for me ma'am,” the instructor said.